Salman Rushdie tackles the windmills of Trump's USA with 'Quichotte' | DW | 03.09.2019

-In his latest novel, the author of "The Satanic Verses" offers an outlandish take on today's trash TV, opioid crisis and racism inspired by Cervantes' "Don Quixote."
-Here's what critics think about it.
+In his latest novel, shortlisted for the Booker Prize, the author of "The Satanic Verses" offers an outlandish take on today's trash TV, opioid crisis and racism inspired by Cervantes' classic.
+Here's how critics see it.

 Salman Rushdie is renowned for integrating countless references to classical and contemporary culture in his works.
 His three latest novels directly pay tribute to classics of literature: His 2015 work, Two Years Eight Months and Twenty-Eight Nights, is an homage to the collection of Middle Eastern folk tales One Thousand and One Nights; the novel that followed in 2017, The Golden House, refers to The Golden Ass by Apuleius, the only ancient Roman novel in Latin that survived in its entirety.